wghglory/gitbook/Interview/frontend/HTTP2.md

 In HTTP/1 the client sends a request to the server, which replies with the requested content, usually with an HTML file that contains links to many assets *(.js, .css, etc. files)*.
 As the browser processes this initial HTML file, it starts to resolve these links and makes separate requests to fetch them.

 Check out the following image that demonstrates the process.
-Pay extra attention to the independent requests on the timeline and to the initiatior of those requests:
+Pay extra attention to the independent requests on the timeline and to the initiator of those requests:

 ![HTTP 1.1 in Node.js](https://blog-assets.risingstack.com/2017/08/http_1-in-nodejs.png)*HTTP/1 assets loading*